data-prep-kit/data-prep-kit/transforms/universal/opensearch/README.md

                         environment variables must be defined.
   --os_verify_certs OS_VERIFY_CERTS
-                        If True, the OpenSearch client and server should use correct SSL certificates
+                        If True, the OpenSearch client and server should use correct SSL certificates --vector_method_cli_param OS_VECTOR_METHOD
+                        Defines the vector storage parameters.
+For teh standard knn plugin, ,it can be None, or see the other options at https://docs.opensearch.org/latest/mappings/supported-field-types/knn-methods-engines/
+                        for jVector we use {"name": "disk_ann", "engine": "jvector", "space_type": "l2", "parameters": {"m": 32, "ef_construction": 200}}
 ```

 If the `os_disable_security` option is `False`, set OpenSearch credentials via the following environment